martyall/risc0-ttc/README.md

 ## Why?

-The reason I thought this would be a good project is because it is of medium complexity, not already implemented (afaik), and I believe it is generally useful.
-The current methods for trading
-NFTs most often involve liquidating one in some sort of auction contract and attempting to purchase another with the royalties.
+The current methods for trading NFTs most often involve liquidating one in some sort of auction contract and attempting to purchase another with the royalties.
 In some cases a direct transfer would not only be cheaper for everyone involved in terms of transaction costs and time, but it also might better fit the domain of the NFTs.
 The problem is that direct transfer is inefficient and requires a very particular configuration of the market.
 TTC creates a more fluid marketplace to facilitate more trades in an optimal manner.
 It is complicated enough to implement that coding it in solidity would be a terrible idea -- not only would it surely be riddled with bugs, but the high costs of running it on chain would make the whole contract moot.
 Offloading it to a risc0 coprocessor makes way more sense, it solves the cost problem and allows you to take advantage of the battle tested rust libraries to implement the algorithm.

 ## Components